Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 The Hostnames or IP Addresses mentioned in this option must be same as the [Shyama Server Service Hostname](./shyama_config#service-hostname).

+Example usages :

+[ "shyamahost1.local" ] : Here a single instance of Shyama is specified.

-Example usage : [ "shyama1.local", "192.168.0.2" ] : Here 2 instances of Shyama are running in
-Active Passive mode.
+[ "shyama1.local", "192.168.0.2" ] : Here 2 instances of Shyama are running in Active Passive mode.

 ## Shyama Ports {#shyama-ports}